Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/SSH Brute Force Attack/README.md

 <p>The configured Active Response used the <b>firewall-drop</b> command with the execution location set to <b>local</b> and was associated with <b>Rule ID 100101</b>.
 This configuration instructs the Wazuh agent on the monitored endpoint to execute the firewall-based response locally when the associated detection rule is triggered.</p>

-<p>When Rule 100101 triggered, Wazuh invoked the configured firewall-drop Active Response locally.
+<p>When Rule 100101 was triggered, Wazuh invoked the configured firewall-drop Active Response locally.
 The purpose of this response was to initiate a firewall-based blocking action against the source IP associated with the detected SSH brute-force activity.</p>

 <p>The Active Response event was recorded at approximately <b>12:31 PM</b>, providing a timestamp that could be correlated with the corresponding security alert and authentication events.</p>